 Have other requests not listed above?
 Please share by filling out the request form below!

-Great news!
-Lonnie is currently accepting virtual and in-person engagements.
-Complete the booking request form for your next choral session today!
+Complete the preliminary booking request form for your next choral session today!